Brandy-knust/ETL_Project/README.md

 ## Project Proposal

-Our project is to look for the genre of each books that are in the Amazon Top 50 Bestselling from 2009 to 2010, and examine to see how the books with Race and Social Justice genre did on the list by using the method Extract, Transform and Load.
+Our project is to look for the genre of each book that is on the Amazon Top 50 Bestselling List from 2009 to 2020, and determine if sales of books within the Race and Social Justice genre have increased in the last 2-3 years by using the Extract, Transform and Load method.

 ## Questions

-1. How many books with Race and Social Justice were in the top 50 in the past decade?
+1. How many books about Race or Social Justice were in the top 50 in the past decade?

 2. Why would we think it's important?

-3. How were the other genre books did in the list?
+3. Which other genres are more popular?

 ## Data References